simonswartout/HistoCoinProjectOfficial/node/README.md

 - `--no-append-artifacts` turns off the automatic artifact-to-registry sync.
 - `--llama-model llama3.1` and `--llama-endpoint http://localhost:11434/api/generate` configure the Llama classifier (defaults assume Ollama + `llama3`).
 - `--disable-llama` skips Llama validation entirely.
+- `--atlas-url https://worker.example.com` and `--atlas-key sk_live_...` push each discovery to the Cloudflare worker so the static atlas can ingest it live.
+- `--disable-atlas-sync` stops the worker upload step (fallbacks to local-only behavior).

 ### Llama 3 validation